kreulenk/vending-machine-website/README.md

 ## API Documentation
 If using default settings at ./backend/.env, all APIs will be accessible at `http://localhost:3000`.

+A postman collection is also available at `./Vending Machine.postman_collection.json`.

 ### User Routes

 #### Login